isomerpages/mom-rcfw/resources/speeches-and-statements/_posts/2019-04-29-future-of-work-conference-2019-opening-remarks-by-mrs-josephine-teo.md

 ---
 layout: post
-title:  "Opening Remarks by Mrs Josephine Teo, Minister for Manpower and Second Minister for Home Affairs at the Singapore Conference on the Future of Work"
+title:  "Singapore Conference on the Future of Work 2019, Opening Remarks by Mrs Josephine Teo, Minister for Manpower and Second Minister for Home Affairs"
 date:   2019-04-29
 permalink: /resources/speeches-and-statements/future-of-work-conference-2019-opening-remarks-by-mrs-josephine-teo/
 ---